srele96/sk-experiments/javascript/experiments/when-does-html-script-run/README.md

-# When does the HTML script load?
+# When does HTML script run?

 ## Regular script tags with src